Gina Haspel promises not to restart CIA torture program if confirmed as director

 Haspel's opponents include more than 100 retired admirals and generals, who say that the use of torture by the CIA encourages foreign governments to torture American soldiers and provides propaganda for extremists who want to attack the U.S.

-A new letter released Wednesday from about 100 former U.S. ambassadors said Haspel's confirmation would undermine diplomatic efforts to discourage torture by tyrants in other countries.
+A new letter released Wednesday from more than 100 former U.S. ambassadors said Haspel's confirmation would undermine diplomatic efforts to discourage torture by tyrants in other countries.

 In 2014, the Intelligence Committee issued a damning report of the CIA's torture program that concluded that the interrogation of detainees was far more brutal than the CIA disclosed and that it failed to extract valuable information from prisoners.